-During Old Town sightseeing tour You will visit The Royal Castle– in the Middle Ages seat of Mazovian Dukes, from 1526 when Mazovia was incorporated in Kingdom of Poland became one of the royal residences.
-In 1596 when Sigmund the III Vase moved his residence from Cracow to Warsaw, Royal Castle became a seat of polish kings.
+During the Old Town sightseeing tour You will visit The Royal Castle– in the Middle Ages seat of Mazovian Dukes, from 1526 when Mazovia was incorporated in the Kingdom of Poland became one of the royal residences.
+In 1596 when Sigmund III Vase moved his residence from Cracow to Warsaw, Royal Castle became a seat of Polish kings.
 In 1944 Royal Castle, during Warsaw Uprising, was totally destroyed by Nazis.
 Thanks to a long campaign that was waged by the intellectual elite of Poland, Royal Castle was rebuilt from 1971 until 1984.

-You will also explore The Cathedral of St. John the Baptist – one of the oldest church in Warsaw, which bears the weight of six hundred years history of Warsaw, it was the most important church of the Republic of Poland.
+You will also explore The Cathedral of St. John the Baptist – one of the oldest churches in Warsaw, which bears the weight of six hundred years history of Warsaw, it was the most important church of the Republic of Poland.
 In the 17th century, the Gothic church was rebuilt in the Baroque spirit, and at this time, it was one of the richest Polish churches, with its interior filled with works of art, thanks to the patronage of kings and nobles.

 The basilica has witnessed many historic events, such as the coronation of King Stanislaw August Poniatowski in 1764, and weddings, coronations and royal funerals were held here.
 Of particular importance was the fact that the first European Constitution, on May 3, 1791, was sworn in here.

-We will also drop in to the Old Town Market Square, founded in the late 13th and early 14th centuries, this is one of the most picturesque corners of the Old Warsaw.
+We will also drop into the Old Town Market Square, founded in the late 13th and early 14th centuries, this is one of the most picturesque corners of Old Warsaw.

-Old Town Market Square was from the Middle Ages to the end of 18th century main square of Warsaw: celebrations and markets were organised here, and legal judgements were passed on the condemned.
-The central part of the market was originally occupied by the town hall which was pulled down in 1817, and in 1944, during the Warsaw Uprising the Old Town was completely wiped out.
+Old Town Market Square was from the Middle Ages to the end of the 18th-century main square of Warsaw: celebrations and markets were organized here, and legal judgments were passed on the condemned.
+The central part of the market was originally occupied by the town hall which was pulled down in 1817, and in 1944, during the Warsaw Uprising, the Old Town was completely wiped out.
 All its buildings were reconstructed after World War II and their appearance is a perfect match to the Square’s original look in the 17th and 18th centuries.

-This part of Warsaw was founded in 1408 and by the 18th century, it functioned as a separate city with its own administration, town hall and church.
-Most of the baroque and neoclassical buildings around the Market Square are post-war reconstructions, as the originals were destroyed during the Warsaw Uprising (1944).
-Today, the charming streets boasts many restaurants and cafés.
+This part of Warsaw was founded in 1408 and by the 18th century, it functioned as a separate city with its own administration, town hall, and church.
+Most of the baroque and neoclassical buildings around Market Square are post-war reconstructions, as the originals were destroyed during the Warsaw Uprising (1944).
+Today, the charming streets boast many restaurants and cafés.

-During the hike around The New Town streets, I will present You historical interiors of many churches, You will see the 18th century townhouse in the Old Town, in which Marie Curie (nee Skłodowska) the only woman to be awarded the Nobel Prize twice and the only winner in history to be honoured in two different fields of natural sciences: physics and chemistry was born.
+During the hike around The New Town streets, I will present You the historical interiors of many churches, You will see the 18th-century townhouse in the Old Town, in which Marie Curie (nee Skłodowska) the only woman to be awarded the Nobel Prize twice and the only winner in history to be honored in two different fields of natural sciences: physics and chemistry was born.

 Warsaw Uprising Monument at Krasiński Square

-We will stop for a while on Krasiński Square where You will get to know history Polish Army field Cathedral.
+We will stop for a while at Krasiński Square where You will get to know the history Polish Army field Cathedral.

-The spot where Polish Home Army isurgents and citizens entered the sewer system to escape from German troops surrounding the Old Town during the Warsaw Uprising in 1944 – the most important chapter in Warsaw’s history.
-Unveiled in the 45th anniversary of the outbreak of Warsaw Uprising, in 1989 that statue commemorates death of 150,000 Warsaw’s inhabitants.
+The spot where Polish Home Army insurgents and citizens entered the sewer system to escape from German troops surrounding the Old Town during the Warsaw Uprising in 1944 – the most important chapter in Warsaw’s history.
+Unveiled on the 45th anniversary of the outbreak of the Warsaw Uprising, in 1989 that statue commemorates the death of 180,000 Warsaw’s inhabitants.